ycui7/uic-instr.lib/README.md

 uic-instr.lib
 =============

-This is a collection of various instrument driver I wrote in the past.
-These are part of the dependancies of my other software.
-The library is licensed under GPLv2.
+This is a collection of various instrument drivers I wrote in the past.
+These are part of the dependencies of my other software.
+The library is licensed under LGPL v3.

 Provided AS IS, use with you own risk.

 The main reason to re-write all these driver is mainly to circumvent the limitation of vendor's driver.

-The implementation mostly like is no complete, because I do not have the time to finish them.
-They are just made good enough to support all the features I needed.
+The implementation most likely is not complete, because I do not have the time to make them a full library.
+They are made just good enough to support all the features I needed in my other software.

 Features: